nats-io/nats-top/readme.md

 - `-r max`

   Specify the maximum number of times nats-top should refresh nats-stats before exiting (default: `0` which stands for `"no limit"`).

+- `-o file`

+  Saves the very first nats-top snapshot to the given file and exits.
+If '-' is passed then the snapshot is printed to the standard output.

 - `-sort by `